KokoAung01/StepToLife/README.md

 # StepToLife
-My project is mainly fouces on GPS, Map, Steps and places of history.
+My project is mainly corelocation and geofancing.
+Is smiliar to Google map, sweatcoin.